Stimulus Check Latest: Revised HEROES Act, Passed By House, Includes $1200 Payment; $600 Additional Unemployment

 (CBS Detroit) — A second stimulus bill is still a possibility, even with time running short before the election.
 On Monday of this week, House Democrats unveiled a revised stimulus bill that would ease many of the challenges struggling Americans are facing during the economic crisis brought on by the coronavirus pandemic.
 Some of the proposals are familiar, including another round of $1200 stimulus payments and an additional $600 in weekly unemployment benefits from the federal government.

-The updated Health and Economic Recovery Omnibus Emergency Solutions Act (HEROES Act) is a slimmed down version of the original version passed by the House of Representatives back in May.
-That package languished in the Senate due to the $3.4 million price tag.
+The updated Health and Economic Recovery Omnibus Emergency Solutions Act (HEROES Act) is a slimmed-down version of the original version passed by the House of Representatives back in May.
+That package languished in the Senate due to the $3.4 trillion price tag.
 This version would cost $2.2 trillion, but include some of the same features.
 The House passed the revised bill on Thursday.

+NEW: The House has passed the updated #HeroesAct.
+The legislation provides the resources to crush the coronavirus, support families and businesses, and keep our heroes on the frontlines paid and working.

 What is in the revised HEROES Act that Democrats have passed?